PvPClt/project/Golden_en.md

 **Putin (indifferently):**

 — Donnie, I've got my own image to worry about.
 I need the Donbas, don't you get it?
-I already wrote it into the Constitution as legitimate Russian territory.
+I already enshrined it in the Constitution as legitimate Russian territory.
 And let's not forget: I've spilled a river of blood for that goddamn Donbas.
 I need to hand it to my voters on a silver platter.
 No Donbas, no victory.
 And that means every single sacrifice in this bloody war was for nothing.

 **Trump (lowering his voice):**

 — Listen, Vova, nothing's stopping you from picking this up again in a couple of years — just wait until I'm out, okay?
 Stage a Ukrainian attack on your residence.
 Out in Tver, in the nature reserve.
 But make it look good.
 If you’re gonna cry wolf, show a real wolf.
-The *Reichstag* has to burn for real.
+The *Reichstag’s* gotta burn for real.
 Launch the drones from their side.
 Burn your favorite palace to the ground, take out a hundred hectares of ancient forest while you're at it.
 Show the cameras some dead endangered animals.
 Give people a story they can believe.
 A top-shelf casus belli.

 **Putin (doubtfully):**

 — But you're giving Ukraine security guarantees.
-If some nosy journalist digs it up and finds out it's a total setup, NATO could trigger Article 5 against me.
+If some nosy journalist digs it up and finds out it's a total setup, NATO could invoke Article 5 against me.

 (Pause.)